bebump/pyziggy/README.md

 ### Either import the command line interface in a Python script

 This is the easiest way.
-Create a new source file in your project e.g. `run_automation.py` with the following content.
+Create a new source file in your project e.g. `run_automation.py` with the following contents.

 ```
 from emkyoot import emkyoot